U.S. risks 'chilling' regulations on crypto, industry warns Congress | Technology

 The executives say the United States should play a leading role in fostering that technology, just as U.S. rules allowed the Internet to flourish in its early growth in the 1990s.
 "Let's work together to ensure that U.S. policymakers are the ones that set the stage for a productive, smart, regulatory roadmap for this technology around the world," said https://docs.house.gov/meetings/BA/BA00/20211208/114305/HHRG-117-BA00-Wstate-DixonD-20211208.pdf Denelle Dixon, head of the Stellar Development Foundation, in her prepared testimony.

-Top executives from six cryptocurrency firms will on Wednesday tell Congress to tread lightly in imposing new rules on digital assets - or risk sending activity underground or outside the United States.
-Ahead of a hearing https://financialservices.house.gov/events/eventsingle.aspx?EventID=408705 at the U.S. House Financial Services Committee starting 10:00 EST, executives leading some of the world's biggest crypto companies indicated in prepared testimony they will generally support clearer rules.
-But they will emphasize that overly restrictive ones would not stifle the activity, but merely push it away from U.S. reach.
+Top executives from six cryptocurrency firms told Congress on Wednesday to tread lightly in imposing new rules on digital assets - or risk sending activity underground or outside the United States.
+At the hearing https://financialservices.house.gov/events/eventsingle.aspx?EventID=408705 at the U.S. House Financial Services Committee, executives leading some of the world's biggest crypto companies indicated in prepared testimony they generally support clearer rules.
+But they emphasized that overly restrictive ones would not stifle the activity, but merely push it away from U.S. reach.

 "Without tailored legislative solutions that are openly debated with public participation, the United States risks unnecessarily onerous and chilling laws and regulations," warned https://docs.house.gov/meetings/BA/BA00/20211208/114305/HHRG-117-BA00-Wstate-HaasA-20211208.pdf Alesia Haas, chief executive of Coinbase Inc, in testimony released on Tuesday.
 "This could effectively push crypto activity underground or to offshore exchanges that have little or no compliance programs."

-The testimony, published by the panel ahead of the hearing, sets the stage for what is expected to be a closely watched and high-stakes event, as U.S. lawmakers publicly press cryptocurrency executives to defend their business and flesh out ideas for policing them.
-"To us, it would be productive if executives present a pro-active agenda for what Congress can do to ensure consumer and investors are protected, the government gets its taxes and criminals and terrorists are blocked from using crypto," Jaret Seiberg, an analyst at Cowen Washington Research Group, said in a note to clients.
+The testimony, published by the panel ahead of the hearing, sets the stage for a closely watched and high-stakes event, as U.S. lawmakers publicly press cryptocurrency executives to defend their business and flesh out ideas for policing them.
+Representative Maxine Waters, the Democrat who chairs the panel, said there are "several questions" about the need for new rules for crypto, and also highlighted concerns about significant energy usage to mine and trade cryptocurrency.

+"Cryptocurrency markets have no overarching or centralized regulatory framework, leading investments in the digital assets space vulnerable to fraud, manipulation and abuse," she said.
+However it was clear early in the hearing lawmakers were not universal in skepticism toward the markets.
+To the contrary, Representative Patrick McHenry, the top Republican on the panel, urged lawmakers to seek ways to boost cryptocurrency with sufficient safeguards.

+"We should embrace it, we should understand it, and we should be international leaders in this space," he said.
+DIGITAL ASSETS

 The rapid growth of cryptocurrency, and in particular "stablecoins," which are digital assets whose value is pegged to traditional currencies, has caught the attention of regulators, who fear they could put the financial system at risk if not properly monitored.
 Some policymakers, such as Senator Elizabeth Warren and Securities and Exchange Commission Chairman Gary Gensler, are also concerned the products could be utilized for illicit purposes, or to take advantage of unsuspecting consumers.